Commercial Fisheries FAQ

 - Visit Licenses & Permits to download appropriate state forms or fill out an online submission form for a Saltwater Products License.

 In Florida, you can sell your catch to wholesale dealers licensed by the Florida Fish and Wildlife Conservation Commission (FWC).
 Wholesale dealers may need corresponding federal dealer permits to purchase certain species in certain areas.
-Only sales to wholesale dealers count toward the Restricted Species Endorsement.
+Only sales to licensed wholesale dealers count toward the Restricted Species Endorsement.
 All transactions must be reported to the FWC on marine fisheries trip tickets.
 For more information on licensing, please visit the FWC's Licenses and Permits section.

 Visit the Saltwater Fishing Regulations section for information regarding rules and regulations regarding Florida's commercial and recreational marine species.